johlju/PublishCodeCovCoverage/docs/usage.md

 The recommended approach is to provide your Codecov token via the `codecovToken` input parameter as shown in the examples below.

->[!IMPORTANT]: Mark CODECOV_TOKEN as a secret to avoid log exposure.
+>[!IMPORTANT]: Use secret variables for your Codecov token to prevent accidental exposure in logs.
+When using the `codecovToken` input parameter, define a secret pipeline variable and reference it like this: `codecovToken: $(MY_SECRET_TOKEN)` where `MY_SECRET_TOKEN` is marked as a "Secret" in the Azure DevOps pipeline variables UI.
 Note that secret pipeline variables are not exposed to pull requests from forks.

 ## Examples